mnlipp/osgi-getting-started/CleaningUp.md

 decisions when defining OSGi.
 It directs your thoughts towards, well, services, i.&nbsp;e. something that assists you in achieving some goal.
-The OSGi service layer, however, provides a general means to manage *components*, some of which may provide some kind of service.
+The OSGi service layer, however, provides a general means to manage deployment units, some of which may provide some kind of service.
 Keep this in mind when you design your system's architecture.
 The OSGi service layer is perfectly well suited to manage an inventory of things, even if the only "service" that they provide is something like returning a name.